sahilsin/control/feedback/exercises/ee18btech11026/codes/ee18btech11026/spice/README.md

  # Details regarding files in the directory:
- buffer_fb.net is a netlist for simulating the unity feedback system rc_fb.net is a netlist for simulating the low pass RC feedback system.
+ buffer_fb.net is a netlist for simulating the uncompensated unity feedback system rc_fb.net is a netlist for simulating the RC compensated feedback system.

  ee18btech11026_buffer.py is a python file to plot the ee18btech11026_buffer.dat
  ee18btech11026_rc_fb.py is a python file to plot the ee18btech11026_rc_fb.dat